elhambbi/Sentiment_Analysis_of_Tweets/README.md

-# Statistical-Learning-Project
+Sentiment analysis of tweets for airlines

-sentiment analysis of tweets
+The project of Statistical Learning course